dafrenchyman/reveal.js-extrernal-code/README.md

 ## Installation

-Copy the `externalcode.js` file into your reveal.js directory (recommended: `plugin/externalcode/externalcode.js`)
+Copy the `externalcode.js` file into your reveal.js plugins directory (recommended: `plugin/externalcode/externalcode.js`)

-## Adding a diagram to your presentation
+## Adding to your presentation

 Before the script section that calls `Reveal.initialize({ ...` in your html add the following: